Chlorophylle

-Chlorophylle was a Belgian comics series and Raymond Macherot's best known work, alongside Sibylline.
+Chlorophylle is a Belgian comics series and Raymond Macherot's best known work, alongside Sibylline.
 It is a fantasy comic about anthropomorphic forest animals, including the title character Chlorophylle, who is a dormouse.

 Description

 Chlorophylle is set in a European forest, more specifically in the animal kingdom of Coquefredouille.
 It's a world in itself and a mini anthropomorphic version of human society.
 All albums center around Chlorophylle, a dormouse who often has to solve problems and opponents who are much bigger than himself.

 The stories were originally set in a realistic natural environment, but after 1963 Macherot changed it to a more humanized animal world.
 Despite their cartoon animal appearance the stories were notable for their satirical edge.